ShayVD/django-rest-api/reademe.md

-## A Simple REST API Service made with Django
+## A Simple REST API Service using Python3.6.11
 Create, Retrieve, Update, and Delete code snippets.
 Snippets are related to the users that created them.